mouseorcleg/Inspo/README.md

 # Inspo

 Inspo is a simple app that provides you with a source of inspiration at your fingertips.
 With just one pull of a button, you’ll be able to see one randomly selected picture from the Harvard Museum collection.
-No information, just pure visual inspiration!
+No extra information, just pure visual inspiration!

 ## 📑 Table of content
 * [Technologies](#-technologies)